daveyburke/PC-12-Performance-Monitor/README.md

 <br/>
 Data refresh is attempted every 5 seconds when the app is open.
 If the data is stale (older than 1 min), the text outline boxes will turn red and calculated values will be displayed as ---.
 The age of the received avionics data is shown in seconds/minutes.
 <br/>
 <br/>The aircraft type, avionics interface, and weight can be configured from the overflow menu and is persisted across app restarts.
-The auto-detect avionics option is useful if you switch the phone's Wi-Fi networks mid-flight.
+You can optionally specify the Wi-Fi access point for the app to automatically connect to.
+This is useful if the phone is connected to another access point for Internet (e.g. Starlink) and you need the app to temporarily connect to an avionics Wi-Fi (say the Aspen CG-100, e.g. "PC12N123AB") when open.
 <br/>
 <br/>
 <b>Warning</b>: THIS APP IS FOR DEMO/MONITORING PURPOSES ONLY.
 It must not be used to set engine torque.
 Always refer to the manufacturer's QRH or AFM